 According to legend, Wallace's enemies took him from Westminster Hall, where he was tried and found guilty of treason - the punishment for which was drawing.
 He was forced to remove all of his clothing and tied to horses, which dragged him approximately six miles away to Smoothfield.

 While the horses were pulling him, bystanders threw garbage, excrement, and other objects at Wallace as he made the journey to the gallows.
 They also hit him with sticks and whips.
 In the film, the crowd at the gallows pelted Gibson with rotten food and other objects, but he is wearing clothes and not covered in human excrement.

-After being dragged naked through the streets of London, Wallace was hanged.
-He was hanged as punishment for robbery and homicide.
+Next, Wallace was hanged as punishment for robbery and homicide.
 Dying in this traditional way wouldn't have been adequate punishment for Wallace's purported crimes in the eyes of the British monarchy, however.

-Once Wallace was secured, his executioner sliced off both his penis and testicles (called "emasculation").
+Once Wallace was secured, his executioner sliced off his genitals (called "emasculation").
 Then, the executioner removed his intestines (known as "disembowelment" or "evisceration") and burned them, making sure Wallace witnessed the act.
 He was disemboweled for sacrilege.